avitomar12/avitomar12.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-As a Research Assistant at the University of Twente, my work revolves around crafting optimization algorithms for energy management systems.
-My academic journey, including a MS by Research in Graph theory and Parameterized algorithms and a MSc in Computer Science, has equipped me with a robust foundation in data analysis and software development.

-Outside of work, I enjoy running, swimming, and cycling, and I hope to complete a triathlon one day.
-I’m always curious and love exploring new technologies and new ideas.

-To fuel my creativity I write poetry and article.
-Find them on Medium.
+## Welcome to My Personal Website!

+I am currently pursuing a **PhD at the Department of Informatics and Applied Informatics** at [Vrije Universiteit Brussel](https://www.vub.be/) under the supervision of **Prof. Bas Ketsman**.
+My research focuses on **scalable data systems**, **query optimization**, **graph theory**, and **algorithms**.

+Beyond my academic work, I am an avid learner with a deep interest in emerging technologies.
+I also enjoy outdoor activities such as **hiking, running, and swimming**, which bring balance to my life and often inspire my approach to problem-solving and innovation.

+I’m always happy to discuss my research and publications.
+If you have any questions or would like to collaborate, feel free to **reach out**!

-My Erdős number is 3.
+Fun fact: My **Erdős number is 3**.